Primis1/Obsidian-Vault/finance/Valuation/Cash Flow & Models/Reorganizing Fin-Statements.md

 ### Terms Recognition:

 - NOL - is deductible only in region where it's recognized
+- Operating items tend to go in line with revenue, thus, one-in-a-decade plant closure should **not** be treated as operating item, even though it's connected to CapEx which **is an operating expense**

 ### Concepts:

 #### Working Capital - total operating assets - total operating liabilities